4805 Spearman Drive

-4805 Spearman Drive, College Station, TX 77845-4412
+College Station, Texas 77845-4412 firstname.lastname@example.org

-Tom Jackson is the President of Real Property Analytics, Inc. based in College Station, TX, where he specializes in analyzing real estate that may be impacted by environmental contamination and other complex valuation related assignments.
-He has over 30 years of experience in the valuation of real property, real estate consulting and urban planning.
-Dr. Jackson is the G. Steven Dawson Fellow in Real Estate and a Clinical Associate Professor in the Department of Finance of the Mays Business School at Texas A&M University, where for over 10 years he has taught real property valuation in the Master of Real Estate Program, one of the oldest and largest graduate real estate programs in the U.S. He has also taught courses on land development and land use planning in the College of Architecture.
-Dr. Jackson is a member of the American Institute of Certified Planners (AICP), an MAI member of the Appraisal Institute, a Counselor of Real Estate (CRE) and a Fellow of the Royal Institution of Chartered Surveyors (FRICS).
-Dr. Jackson is a former member of the Appraisal Standards Board (ASB) of The Appraisal Foundation.
-The ASB establishes the Uniform Standards of Professional Appraisal Practice (USPAP), the generally accepted and legally enforceable standards for real estate appraisers in the U.S. Dr. Jackson was the principal author of the ASB advisory opinion on valuing real property that may be impacted by environmental contamination (see AO-9, below).
-Dr. Jackson currently serves on the Appraisal Standards and Guidance Committee of the Appraisal Institute.
+Tom Jackson specializes in the analysis of real estate that may be impacted by environmental contamination as well as other complex valuation related issues.
+He has over 36 years of experience in the valuation of real property, urban planning and real estate consulting.
+He is also the founder of Real Property Analytics, Inc., a firm he operated successfully for more than 18 years.
+Previously, Dr. Jackson was the G. Steven Dawson Fellow in Real Estate and a Clinical Associate Professor in the Department of Finance of the Mays Business School at Texas A&M University, where he taught real property valuation in the Master of Real Estate Program, consistently ranked as one of the best graduate real estate programs in the U.S. and globally.
+He also taught courses on land development and land use planning in the College of Architecture.
+Dr. Jackson is an MAI Member of the Appraisal Institute, a professional designation he has held for more than 25 years.
+In addition, he is a former member of the Appraisal Standards Board (ASB) of The Appraisal Foundation.
+The ASB establishes the Uniform Standards of Professional Appraisal Practice (USPAP), the generally accepted and legally enforceable standards for real estate appraisers in the U.S. Dr. Jackson was the principal author of the ASB's Advisory Opinion 9: The Appraisal of Real Property That May Be Impacted by Environmental Contamination.
+He was also the principal author of the Appraisal Institute's Guide Note 6: Consideration of Hazardous Substances in the Appraisal Process.
+Together, AO-9 and GN-6 establish the generally accepted approach within the appraisal profession for analyzing the effects of environmental contamination on real property.
+Dr. Jackson served on the Professional Standards and Guidance Committee of the Appraisal Institute from 2012 to 2015.